-The MDSC offers all new parents of children with Down syndrome a welcome package that includes two books (Gifts, compiled by Kathryn Lynard Soper and Down Syndrome 101 by Natalie Hale), a new parent packet of information, a newborn onesie and a handmade baby blanket!
-To request the package, call 800-664-MDSC(6372) or e-mail email@example.com.
+The MDSC offers all new parents of children with Down syndrome a welcome package that includes books, a new parent packet of information, and gifts for your baby.
+To request the package, call 800-664-MDSC(6372) or e-mail firstname.lastname@example.org.

 New Family Socials

-There are dozens of support groups and play groups across Massachusetts.
-For a complete list, go here.
+There are dozens of support groups and play groups across Massachusetts to connect by region, cultural background or specialized supports.

 - Down Syndrome Pregnancy – Offers free web resources about Down syndrome for new parents of a child with Down syndrome including:

 - Welcoming a Newborn (Available in Spanish) – We include this book in all of our new parent welcome packages, and it is also available free to download through the links above.

 - Down Syndrome Diagnosis Network– Offers an on-line support platform for new parents by connecting them to other families touched by Down syndrome.

 - The NDSS A Promising Future Together: A Guide for New and Expectant Parents booklet – Provides a comprehensive overview of Down syndrome including sections on healthy starts, early intervention therapies, how to find support and care for your family and what the future holds for your child (English and Spanish available)